alermol/Introgression2023/README.md

 # Introgression2022

-Repository contain scripts used for article
+Repository contains scripts that used to prepare figures and analyze data for introgression of bread wheat into durum wheat